 However, the best way to find out what your LGBT teens need from your library is to ask them!
 If you are not sure who the LGBT teens are in your library, this might mean going outside of your library walls for help.
 Many high schools and most colleges have a Gay Straight Alliance group that can help answer questions you may have about serving LGBT youth.

 There may be occasions where a LGBT teen comes to you in a crisis situation.
-LGBT teens are more likely to experience violence than their heterosexual peers and have higher rates of suicide and homelessness.
+LGBT teens are more likely to experience violence than their heterosexual and cisgender peers and have higher rates of suicide and homelessness.
 Many also lack a good support network.
 “It’s important for librarians to remember that we don’t have to have the answer for every question that crosses our desks, but we do have to know where to find that answer.
 Make sure your librarians know what resources are available to your teens and tell them about those resources through signs in the restrooms, programs, wordofmouth, or brochures.” explains Walker.
 If your library isn’t already, consider becoming a registered Safe Place, a national youth outreach and prevention program that helps connect teens with the resources that they need in their communities.

 Finally, it is also important not only to have the knowledge and resources but to also celebrate the LGBT community.
 Many libraries have LGBT resources but shy away from putting them on display or highlighting them on the library’s website.
 If you have LGBT resources available but they are difficult to find, think about what message this is sending to your LGBT teens.
 Not sure where to begin?
 Why not try something for Teen Read Week, October 18-24!

 - http://www.ala.org/PrinterTemplate.cfm?Section=Available_PIO_Materials&Template=/ContentManagement/HTMLDisplay.cfm&ContentID=11968.
 Accessed 9/18/15.